All Sales Are Final Policy: Complete Guide For Businesses

 US

-All sales final policies aren’t prohibited under any federal or state laws in the US.
-Many state laws allow merchants to set their own return and refund policy, and as long as the policy is clearly written and displayed, merchants don’t have to issue returns or refunds unless items are defective.
+Many state laws allow merchants to set their own return and refund policy as long as it’s clearly written and displayed.

 UK